nicocalezich/Traffic-light/README.md

 # Traffic-light

-Simple traffic light.
+Simple traffic light built with VUE js.
 Click on 'turn on' to start.

 You can change lights timer, you must enter secs x 1000 like -> 1 seg = 1000